ssllff/ancientDNATools/README.md

 # ancientDNA
-tools for trimming ancient reads, mapping, and analyzing
+Tools for trimming ancient DNA reads, mapping, and analyzing.